 On to the answer to "what is an incident?": in a nutshell, an incident is anything that compromises (or could compromise) our or our client's "CIA": Confidentiality, Integrity, or Availability.

-Confidentiality means: "secrets".
-So personal information (PII) — names, phone numbers, social security numbers, etc — is one very important secret, but so are your passwords, service credentials, internal non-public documents, etc. Any time you suspect that any confidential information may have been leaked outside of CivicActions or a specific client who has rightful access to the information, you should open an incident.
+- Confidentiality means: "secrets".
+So personally identifiable information (PII) — names, addresses, phone numbers, social security numbers, etc. — is one very important class of secrets, but so are your passwords, service credentials, internal non-public documents, and any copyrighted documents.
+Any time you suspect that any confidential information may have been leaked outside of CivicActions or a specific client who has rightful access to the information, you should open an incident.
 Note that this includes unknown users with elevated permissions on a site and access lists on Google docs.

-Availability means the availability of the services we provide.
-So if an app goes down, if something we expect to be running stops running — those are availability issues.
+- Availability means the availability of the services we provide.
+So if an app goes down, dynamic pages fail to update, if something we expect to be running stops running or consistently runs slower than expected — those are availability issues.
 Note that this only refers to production systems (it's fine if your demo app crashes), and also only to unexpected downtime.
-If you decide to shut something down temporarily for maintenance — go for it, not an incident.
+If you shut something down temporarily for planned maintenance — go for it, not an incident.

 Remember: it's totally OK — and encouraged — to fail towards the side of reporting something.
 Organizations with really healthy Incident Response systems see a lot of false alarms, and a lot of very low severity reports.
 This is good, because it indicates that people feel comfortable reporting day-to-day issues.
 The more we do it, the better we'll get at it.
 And this is ultimately the goal, because then when something really serious happens, we'll be well-practiced at handling it smoothly and efficiently.